Find Grad Schools

 17 Yearly Graduations

 The 12th most popular school in the country for environmental engineering majors who are seeking their master's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 17 master's degrees were handed out to environmental engineering majors at Purdue.
-Of these students, 47% were women and 18% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 17 people received their master's degree in environmental engineering from Purdue.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #14